ftlabs/fastclick/README.md

 ## Credits and collaboration ##

-The lead developer of FastClick is [Rowan Beentje](http://twitter.com/rowanbeentje) at FT Labs.
-This fork is currently maintained by [Matthew Caruana Galizia](http://twitter.com/mcaruanagalizia).
+FastClick is maintained by [Rowan Beentje](http://twitter.com/rowanbeentje), [Matthew Caruana Galizia](http://twitter.com/mcaruanagalizia) and [Matthew Andrews](http://twitter.com/andrewsmatt) at [FT Labs](http://labs.ft.com).
 All open source code released by FT Labs is licenced under the MIT licence.
 We welcome comments, feedback and suggestions.
 Please feel free to raise an issue or pull request.
-Enjoy.